bg459/modeling_corn/README.md

 # Modeling Corn

-Code scripts and data reesources used in the Project Report "An Analysis of Climate Change's Impact on Corn in Minnesota".
+Code scripts and data resources used in the Project Report "An Analysis of Climate Change's Impact on Corn in Minnesota".

 Project Report will be uploaded as a pdf once the paper is officially submitted.